 USQ gives you that flexibility to work around your schedule and a family.'

 Having recently finished her Honours degree, Natalie has already seen the enormous benefits of studying and not just for her career.

 'Studying has given me more opportunities, direction for the future, a lot of self-esteem and sense of accomplishment.
 I am proud to be a role-model for my kids – especially my girls – and know that everything I’m learning will help them in their future.
 My advice to others is to just do it because you’ll never regret it.'

-Natalie hopes to now work within her related field helping adolescents and plans to commence a PhD in the near future.
+Natalie hopes to now work within her related field helping adolescents as well as continuing her studies, having recently started her PhD with USQ.